Skip to main content

 Pipeline chain inference

-Type inference flows through chains automatically.
-The output type is inferred from the last bot in the chain:
+Type inference flows through chains.
+The output type comes from the last processor:

 import { pipeline } from '@baleybots/core';